COVID and Chest Pain—Patient Case Study

 Ibuprofen was given to the patient for pain control, which successfully alleviated her pain to a manageable level.
 She was discharged home and advised to speak to her primary care provider about arranging follow-up care with a pulmonologist for respiratory therapy to alleviate the air trapping and aid in lung remodeling and healing of the scarred tissue.

 Despite considerable research in the literature and multidisciplinary, multi-site initiatives attempting to equalize care, there remain several sex and gender related barriers to positive outcomes for women presenting to emergency departments with chest pain.
-In order to minimize bias, care was taken during this patient’s workup to follow evidence-based standards, including serial troponins, ECGs, and Wells scoring, that have been validated for use across genders when ruling out the most acute pathologies.
+In order to minimize any medical bias, care was taken during this patient’s workup to follow evidence-based standards, including serial troponins, ECGs, and Wells scoring, which have been validated for use across genders when ruling out the most acute pathologies.

 Multiple studies have described sex- and gender-based disparities in treatment of PE, resulting in both increased risk of complications and increased all-cause mortality for female PE patients,14–17 although one study also documented lower all-cause mortality among women than men.18 No cause for this disparity in outcome has been confirmed, although some researchers speculate it may have to do with the older average age at presentation of female PE patients.16 The increase in PE rates associated with the global pandemic makes further research into the cause of such disparities even more important.

-This may also correlate with the growing body of evidence that COVID has increased disease severity in pregnant compared to nonpregnant patients.36, 37, 38 As the number of COVID survivors worldwide grows rapidly, it is increasingly important to investigate how sex and gender play a role in the presentations of the sequelae of this disease.
+This may also correlate with the growing body of evidence that Covid has increased disease severity in pregnant compared to non-pregnant patients.36, 37, 38 As the number of Covid survivors worldwide grows rapidly, it is increasingly important to investigate how sex and gender play a role in the presentations of the sequelae of this disease.

 - Abate BB, Kassie AM, Kassaw MW, Aragie TG, Masresha SA.
 Sex difference in coronavirus disease (COVID-19): a systematic review and meta-analysis.
 BMJ Open.
 2020;10:e040129.